ClickHouse/ClickHouse/docs/en/query_language/queries.rst

 Materialized views store data transformed by the corresponding SELECT query.

-When creating a materialized view, you can specify ENGINE - the table engine for storing data.
+When creating a materialized view, you can either specify ENGINE - the table engine for storing data, or target table for materialized results.
 By default, it uses the same engine as for the table that the SELECT query is made from.

 A materialized view is arranged as follows: when inserting data to the table specified in SELECT, part of the inserted data is converted by this SELECT query, and the result is inserted in the view.